skybrush-io/faq/wiki/Building-custom-drones.md

 ## What Flight Controller can I use with Skybrush firmware?

 You will need a flight controller capable of running Ardupilot firmware that includes a micro SD card slot.
 The SD card has a file system where Skybrush stores the show trajectory.
 Ardupilot also stores it's log files on the SD card.
-Its best to have 2MB of flash memory to accomodate the Skybrush firmware and your LEDs.
+Its best to have 2MB of flash memory to accomodate the Skybrush firmware and its requirement to address your LEDs.

 ## What WiFi module do I need on the drone?

 You will need a WiFi module on your drone (in station mode) to connect the Wifi router on your ground station.
 WiFi is used to upload flight plans (trajectories) to the drone before a show, and to monitor the fleet via MAVLink telemetry.
 Most users run mavesp8266 firmware on their WiFi modules.
 If you require dual-band Wifi, an ESP32 based module may be used.

+## What an RC Receiver to I need on the drone, and why?

+An RC (Remote Control) controller is generally used by RC hobbiests to fly RC models such as fixed wing aircraft and jets, helicopters, and drones.
+The system uses a controller (held by the pilot who uses sticks and switches to fly the model) connected by radio to a receiver on the model.

+For show drones, RC control is required for three things:
+1. To test fly and tune a new or reconfigured drone,
+2. An RC controller is the Skybrush recommended way to start a drone show, and
+3. As a secondary or tertiary way to control the drones during abnormalities.

+One of the challenges of light show drones, is to bind an RC controller to multiple receivers on the drones.

 ## Should I use RTK capable GNSS receivers for outdoor drone shows?